FLAMEGPU/FLAMEGPU2-docs/src/tutorial/index.rst

    }
    ...

 For the graph network the initialisation reads in an external JSON file defining the layout.
+It's important to adapt the filename to where your JSON file is stored, and to the filename conventions of your Windows (backslash \ as file path separator) or Linux (forward slash / as a file path separator) system.

 .. tabs::